Homemade Harissa Recipe

 Dry toast the caraway seeds, coriander sees and cumin seeds in a pan until they are fragrant, about 2-3 minutes.
 Cool then grind them up with a mortar and pestle.
 Into the food processor they go.

-Add all remaining ingredients and process to form a paste.
+Add in your olive oil, garlic, salt and lemon juice, and process to form a paste.

 Store in a jar with a little oil over the top.
 Use as needed.

 Rehydrating the peppers only requires some very hot water poured over them, then letting them steep long enough to soften.
 Once soft, simply remove the stems and innards and process them as needed.

 Toasting seeds is easy as well.
 Toss them together into a dry pan and heat them a couple minutes until they brown slighly.

 You’ll smell them, telling you they are ready to grind.
 Grind them up in a mortar with a pestle, or use an electric grinder, though for a recipe of this size, a mortar will probably work better for you.